 Once your braces are removed, you will be given a retainer.
 The retainer will help prevent your teeth from shifting back into their old position.
 We usually recommend wearing the retainers close to full time for the first six months, followed by night time wear forever.

-If you believe you may need surgical orthodontics, give Reddick Orthodontics, located in Melbourne, Florida, a call to schedule a consultation.
+If you believe you may need surgical orthodontics, give Melbourne Orthodontics, located in Melbourne, Florida, a call to schedule a consultation.
 Our experienced orthodontist will be able to assess your case and determine what treatment options will be needed to get you the smile you have always wanted.
 Call us today to schedule a consultation.